bashofmann/serverless-php-workshop/README.md

-If we now deploy and make a payment we should be able to go into the DynamoDB console and see the count has ticked up - and if somehow we miss the webhook from Stripe, it'll get retried up to 5 times before we see it in our dead-letter queue to allow us to debug our application, and not lose out on any important data for our business.
+If we now deploy and make a payment we should be able to go into the DynamoDB console and see the count has ticked up - and if somehow we miss the webhook from Stripe, we will see it in our dead-letter queue to allow us to debug our application, and not lose out on any important data for our business.